 Camp is the result of much vision, prayer, planning, hard work, sacrifice, and hope.
 It all started in 1969 when numerous members of the Church of Christ in the North Georgia area saw the pressing need for a Bible camp each summer in the area.
 A Board of Directors was formed and consisted of Christian brethren throughout the North Georgia area.
 The intention was to provide an annual encampment that would include daily chapel, daily Bible teachings and applied Christian principles in activities for all who attend.

 We started out by renting camps through the North Georgia area for two weeks each year.
 This continued until the 27 beautiful acres where Camp Wetoga is now located was made available by the generosity of Jim and Ann Searcy in the early 1980s.

 The camp’s primary objective is to help get people to Heaven, but it’s not just for the children.
-Many men and women have sacrificed hundreds and thousands of hours of their lives for Camp Wetoga or put up everything they had against the mortgage and say they would do it again in a heartbeat.
+Many men and women have sacrificed thousands of hours for Camp Wetoga or made great financial contributions and say they would do it again in a heartbeat.
 The journey to Heaven is not meant to be taken alone.
-We hope you consider Camp Wetoga, as we strive to to make each person aware of his or her social responsibility and to influence them to help make their community and country a better place in which to live.
+We hope you consider Camp Wetoga as we strive to both make each young person aware of their social responsibility and influence them to help make their community and country a better, more Godly place to live.